-IRA withdrawal rules apply to precious metal IRAs the same way they do to any other IRA.
+IRA withdrawal rules for required monthly distributions (RMDs) apply to precious metal IRAs in the same manner as they do to any other IRA.
 If you take withdrawals from your IRA early, before 59 1/2, you will be assessed a 10% penalty by the IRS.
 The reason for this penalty is that retirement funds are usually invested from your pre-tax income (meaning they are not taxed).

 You’re not required to take RMDs until April 1 of the year after you turn: